mdbraber/radiobar/README.md

 - Click a channel to start streaming (a ✔ is shown in front)
 - Click the current channel to pause streaming (a `-` is shown in front)
 - Click "Stop" to stop streaming a channel
-- "Now Playing" information shows on top of the menu
+- "Now Playing" information shows on top of the menu and/or in menubar (truncated for long titles on smaller screens)
 - Notifications are show when the "Now playing" information changes (unless it's the channel / show name)

 Check `radiobar.py` source code to set options to show notifications or show nowplaying in the menubar.